Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Performance Evaluation

+To evaluate the impact of communication bottlenecks and delayed cameras on perception accuracy, we present in Fig. \ref{fig:CBMA}--\ref{fig:num-vs-moda} the relationships between communication constraints and the perception accuracy.
 Nevertheless, the benefit of collaborative perception is accompanied by excessive communication overhead.
 The communication bottleneck refers to network capacity constraints that prevent real-time data transmission, causing frame latency.
 This issue is prevalent in UDP-based wireless streaming systems, where high throughput often results in out-of-order or delayed frames due to varying channel quality and jitter.
-Moreover, different coding schemes cause varying delays in dynamic channel conditions, misaligning data fusion due to channel quality and jitter.
+Moreover, different coding schemes cause varying delays under dynamic channel conditions, misaligning data fusion due to channel quality and jitter.
 Therefore, in order to evaluate how latency differences affect perception accuracy, we set communication bottleneck constraints.
 In our experiments, we use MODA (Multiple Object Detection Accuracy) and MODP (Multiple Object Detection Precision) to assess coding efficiency and robustness.

 In Fig. \ref{fig:CBMA}, PIB exhibits higher MODA across different communication bottlenecks compared to five baselines by more than 17.8\%.
 This is due to PIB's strategic multi-view feature fusion, informed by channel quality and priority-based ROI selection.
 PIB prioritizes the shared information to mitigate delays that could degrade multi-camera perception accuracy.
 Interestingly, JPEG outperforms video coding schemes like H.265 and AV1 in our experiments, due to the low FPS of 2 used for video transmission, which does not leverage motion prediction advantages.
 AV1 performs well due to its high compression efficiency compared to H.264 and H.265.
 Fig. \ref{fig:CBMP} shows that PIB achieves higher MODP performance compared to three other baselines.
 The results indicate that MODP is less affected by latency because it measures the precision of detection without considering missed detections, whereas MODA is more impacted as it accounts for both missed and false detections.